-There are two huge advantages to this challenge over the 52 week money challenge for those who have struggled to get their finances in order.
-The first is that you’re starting with such small amounts that anyone, no matter what their current financial situation, can participate in it.
+There are two huge advantages of this challenge over the 52 week money challenge for those who have struggled to get their finances in order.
+The first is that you’re starting with such small amounts that anyone, no matter what their current financial situation, can participate.
 If all you can do is pay the absolute minimum amount each day for the first month, you’re only out $4.65 for 30 days.
-There is nothing that is holding anyone back from trying the challenge except themselves.
+There is nothing holding anyone back from trying the challenge except themselves.

-The second main advantage is that this challenge is done on a daily basis.
+The second advantage is that this challenge is done on a daily basis.
 It requires you to think about saving every day.
 Even though the amount that needs to be saved isn’t much, the process of thinking about it will cross your mind each morning as you pay yourself.
 By the end of the year, paying yourself and saving money each day will be a natural part of your day.
-When you are only thinking about saving once a week, it can turn into a situation where saving money is only thought about at the last minute at the end of the week, and the entire process never gets instilled as a habit.
+When you are only thinking about saving once a week, you might end up only thinking of it at the end of the week, and the entire process never gets instilled as a habit.

-If you have attempted the 52 week challenge and failed (or you know a friend that has), I think you should seriously consider trying this challenge. $668 is a good start to an emergency fund, but even more importantly than that, you’ll have put yourself in the position to save much more money in the following years.
-If you do attempt this challenge, it’s still worthwhile following the 2014 Savings Challenge and 2014 Making Money Challenge as both will give you good ideas on how you can afford to make the higher daily payments.
+If you have attempted the 52 week challenge and failed (or you know a friend who has), you should seriously consider trying this challenge. $668 is a good start to an emergency fund, but even more important than that, you’ll put yourself in the position to save much more money in the following years.
+If you do attempt this challenge, it’s still worth following the 2014 Savings Challenge and 2014 Making Money Challenge as both will give you good ideas on how you can afford to make the higher daily payments.

 Zero Effort Money Saving Hacks

 Finally, the last few years have seen an explosion in applications designed to help people hack their savings.
 One great savings hack is to install digit.co.
 What digit does is analyze your savings account balances and then automatically makes small withdrawals which are swept into a savings account for you.
-Its super easy to install.
-Once you have it activated you can make pretty much no effort to save, Digit does all the work for you.
+It’s super easy to install.
+Once you have it activated, it takes pretty much no effort to save – Digit does all the work for you.
 Check it out at digit.co.

 If you enjoyed this article please share it on social media, rate it 5 stars below or leave us a comment!